 If you are unaware of these terms, you should understand that imperative programming is when a programmer has to define each aspect separately to the framework, and it consumes a lot more time than expected, even though the code length gets bigger.

 Whereas the other hand, SwiftUI does not require detailed coding.
-Mobile app developers need to provide the short code and leave the rest to this smart framework.
+Dubai mobile app developers need to provide the short code and leave the rest to this smart framework.

 Similarly, if Storyboard and Swift UI are compared, then, in the past, if a developer needed to design the app, he has to go through Interface builder, and after that process, it goes to Layout UI, which no doubt is a lengthy and complicated method of designing an app UI.